VISITING THE SMOKY MOUNTAINS IN SUMMER

 Learn what to expect when visiting Great Smoky Mountains National Park in the summer months

 Summer is one of the best times of the year to visit Great Smoky Mountain National Park!
 There is so much to see and do in the park, the weather is ideal in the summer, and there are many activities to help you enjoy the outdoors.
 Visiting the Smokies in the summer has many benefits, as well as some drawbacks.
 Below, we will go into detail about what to expect in the summer, and how to best plan for your trip.
-No matter what you decide to do during your trip, you will surely have a fantastic vacation in the Great Smoky Mountains!
+Whatever you decide to do during your trip, you will indeed have a fantastic vacation in the Great Smoky Mountains!

 BENEFITS OF VISITING IN SUMMER

-There are so many benefits to visit Great Smoky Mountains in the summer.
+There are so many benefits to visiting the Great Smoky Mountains in the summer.
 First, the weather is wonderful—warm and sunny during the day, with the occasional afternoon rain shower to cool it off.
 Old-growth forests provide shade on especially hot days, and there are over 2,100 miles of streams and rivers in the park, so it is easy to get respite from the sun.
 Secondly, the scenery is absolutely stunning in the summer.
 Wildflowers create kaleidoscopic meadows throughout the summer, rivers are rushing with water from the afternoon rains, and wildlife can be seen in lush, green valleys.
 Lastly, there are numerous Ranger Programs each day during the summer.
-The National Park Service provides guided walks, historic mill demonstrations, cultural demonstrations and many other programs for visitors.
+The National Park Service provides guided walks, historic mill demonstrations, cultural demonstrations, and many other programs for visitors.

 DRAWBACKS OF VISITING IN SUMMER